 The Des Moines Register did not include the lawn-loving resident’s name in their Feb.
 7 report, nor has the Des Moines City Council made any decisions on whether or not a ban should be imposed on front yard gardens.
 The Council is expected to consider the issue in coming weeks.

 However, some Council members, such as Kevin Trevillyan, are reluctant to establish a ban on front yard food production because they view the move as limiting homeowners’ property rights.
-Trevillyan told the
+Trevillyan told the Register, “I struggle with where do you draw the line on property owner rights that say here’s what you can and can’t do on your own property?”

 This isn’t the first time front yard gardening in Des Moines has come under scrutiny — last fall, a City code enforcement subcommittee drafted an ordinance to ban front yard fruit and vegetable production after a different resident found these plants to be visually unappealing.
 Growing corn in front yards was at the center of this particular debate.
 Mayor Steve Gaer recommended bringing the ordinance to a meeting so all Council members could weigh in.